Retail sector fuels gains for Britain's FTSE 100

 director at LONTRAD, said.

-"In the short term I'd stay out of the small oil stocks."
+"In the short term I'd stay out of the small oil stocks.
+But

+on a time horizon of more than a month or too, the majors are a